-Many people choose to call their plumber to handle frozen pipes, and that’s never a bad idea.
+Many people prefer to call their plumber to handle frozen pipes, and that’s never a bad idea.
 But you can also thaw them out yourself with just a few items from around the house.
 To help you resolve this annoying plumbing problem, here’s a step-by-step guide for thawing frozen pipes.

 Once the plumbing is drained of water, it’s time to begin the thawing process.
-Gather a couple of things before you begin:
+Gather a few things before you begin:

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

 Sometimes thawing out frozen pipes is a little more complex.
 Let’s go over some of the most likely complications and what you can do to work around them.